Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 ### Long term performance requirements

 Our plan for cryptographic operations is that they are not performed under any global mutex.
-One-shot operations and multi-part operations will each only hold the global mutex for finding the relevant key in the key slot, and unregistering as a reader after the operation.
+One-shot operations and multi-part operations will each only hold the global mutex for finding the relevant key in the key slot, and unregistering as a reader after the operation, using their own operation-specific mutexes to guard any shared data that they use.

+We aim to eventually replace some/all of the mutexes with RWLocks, if possible.

 ### Long term key destruction requirements